Peter Thomas (saint): Diplomat

 In October 1353, Pope Innocent VI appointed legate to regularizing relations between the rival republics of Venice and Genoa.
 The parties failed to find any ground of agreement and the attempt at mediation was not successful.
-In 1348, he was sent to the Kingdom of Naples in order to negotiate an agreement concerning the appointment of the tutor of the two daughters of the late Charles of Durazzo.
+In 1348, he was sent to the Kingdom of Naples in order to negotiate an agreement concerning the appointment of the tutor of the daughters of the late Charles of Durazzo.
 His widow (Marie d'Anjou) and the King of Naples had one candidate, and the paternal grandmother of the children had another.
 Although she was the sister of Cardinal Hélie Talleyrand, the King prevailed.